- 1 rack pork spare ribs, about 5 pounds

 Preheat the oven to 350 degrees F.

 Remove ribs from the refrigerator and discard the marinade.
 Sprinkle the brown sugar over the flesh side of the ribs.
-Wrap tightly in plastic wrap and then wrap in aluminum foil and set on a rimmed baking sheet.
-Place in the oven and cook for 2 1/2 hours until tender.
+Wrap tightly in two layers of aluminum foil, sealing the meat as tightly in the foil as possible, and set on a rimmed baking sheet.
+Place in the oven and cook for 2 1/2 hours, or until tender.
 When checking for doneness be careful, there will be hot juices inside the foil.
 Remove from the oven and unwrap the ribs.

 While the ribs are cooling, transfer the cooking juices to a small pot.
 Skim and discard fat that rises to the top.
 Bring the juices to a boil and cook for about 15 to 20 minutes until reduced and syrupy.
 Set aside.
 The glaze will continue to thicken as it cools.
 You can add more apple cider if you need to thin it.